DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

 As we discussed, the Wakimoto fields, realised in terms of the free-fields $(\phi_i,\kappa_i)$, commute with $U$.
 In fact, considering

 it can be shown that $T_{U+\text{Wakimoto}}=T_{\text{bosons}}$ using the expressions for $\beta$, $\gamma$, $\partial \Phi$ and $U$.

-Although our free-fields are well-defined and our construction seems to work, at least up to a certain point (also see Sections~\ref{sec:ddf} and \ref{sec:n=4}), one should be careful in general in using such expressions.
-The reason is that we are in fact enlarging the symplectic boson theory: for example, the following fields
+There is a subtlety that we discuss now.
+Although our free-fields are well-defined and our construction works, one should be careful in using such expressions inside the correlation functions, as we now explain.
+In fact, by the bosonisation, we are enlarging the symplectic boson theory: for example, the following fields